America’s first research university

 Always our greatest asset, our faculty have continued to be recognized for their groundbreaking research with such awards as the Nobel Prize, Presidential Medal of Freedom, National Medal of Science, Pulitzer Prize, Japan Prize, Berlin Prize, and Albert B. Sabin Gold Medal, in addition to membership to such prestigious organizations as the National Academies of Sciences, Engineering, and Medicine.

-Building on these successes, President Ronald Daniels’ Ten by Twenty is forging a roadmap for our future, with a particular emphasis on growing the research environment.
+Building on these successes, President Ronald Daniels’ Ten for One is forging a roadmap for our future, with a particular emphasis on growing the research environment.
 The collaborative effort of this initiative reinforces that Johns Hopkins University will continue to be a place of remarkable collaboration across world class disciplines.
 We continue to seek out new and innovative ideas from all across the globe and as we look ahead, it’s clear that Johns Hopkins University research programs and academics will continue to produce pioneering investigations and world-class results.

 We welcome you to read about our current programs and initiatives, meet the Research team, and join us in pushing the bounds of human knowledge and creativity to make the world a better place.